ByronEncinas/molecular-cloud-statistics/README.md

-# Simulation Configuration for Cosmic Ray and Plasma Research
+# Simulation Configuration for Cosmic Ray in Plasma Environments

 This repository provides scripts for running simulations related to cosmic rays and plasma behavior.
 The scripts allow users to easily configure simulation parameters via command-line arguments.